knonode/TheValidathor/README.md

 A prototype for an on-chain multiplayer validator node simulation game.

 ## Game Overview
 The game consists of transactions (txn) that are minted as non-fungible tokens on the Algorand ledger.
 Each txn represents a number on a matrix.
 The matrix represents a ledger out of consensus.
-For each round the ledger forks, now 77 times.
-We need healthy validator nodes to bring the ledger back on track.
-Who will make the true path?
+A bug has forked the chain 77 times.
+We need healthy nodes to bring the ledger back on track.
+Who will make the one true chain?
 Who will be ....
+The Validathor!!!
-The Validathor!!! 'cue metal guitar riff'
+'cue metal guitar riff'

 ## Game Start
 A game round starts with participants purchasing txns, or "Going online".
 Purchases should be random, either through a shuffle market app or prepaid and randomly distributed to Pera wallet inboxes or NFD vaults.